agolovan/AlexPhoneApp/README.md

 # AlexPhoneApp
 Using Angular2 components from Angular 1.5 app.
-One of the Angular 2.0 components is using uses Angular 1.5 services.
+One of the Angular 2.0 components is using Angular 1.5 services.
 Angular PhoneCat Tutorial App is used as a base.

 1. Extract images from phones.zip, located at the AlexPhoneApp\PhoneApp\app\img, into this folder.
 Zip file is used because only 100 files could be uploaded at GitHub repository.